Commercial HVAC News Roundup – May 2020

 Implementing long-lasting changes is the only way the climate curve will truly be flattened.

-That’s one of the reasons why Trakref’s “out-of-the-box” solution tracks hundreds of millions of pounds of refrigerant gas.
+That’s one of the reasons why Trakref’s “out-of-the-box” refrigerant tracking solution tracks hundreds of millions of pounds of refrigerant gas.
 Because properly managing direct and indirect emissions from HVAC/R is an important step in creating long-lasting change that positively impacts the environment (not to mention, your wallet).

 China Has First Successful Court Case for Illegal CFC Use